Where to Camp in Moab: Best Free Dispersed and Paid Campsites

 Dead Horse Point State Park Campgrounds

-• RESERVATIONS: Available year-round on a 4-month rolling basis
+• RESERVATIONS: Available between mid-February and December on a 4-month rolling basis; closed December to mid-February

 • NUMBER OF SITES:

-There are two campgrounds here nestled in juniper trees with direct access to numerous trails in the park.
+I firmly believe it’s one of the best state parks in Utah for outdoor adventures.
+There are two campgrounds here (Kayenta and Wingate) nestled in juniper trees with direct access to numerous trails in the park.

-The Kayenta Campground offers 21 sites and the Wingate Campground next door has 23 RV campsites with tent pads, 11 tent-only campsites, and 4 yurts.
+Kayenta Campground offers 21 RV or tent sites, while Wingate Campground next door has 20 RV campsites, 11 tent-only campsites, and 4 yurts.

-All sites are lightly shaded, have campfire rings and they even have RV electrical hook-ups available.
+All sites include a shade structure, campfire rings, and picnic tables.
+They even have electrical hook-ups at all RV sites.
 Reservations for both campgrounds can be made here.

-You will pay more for camping at Dead Horse State Park, but the views at sunset are worth it!
+You will pay more for camping at Dead Horse State Park, but the views (especially at sunrise and sunset) are worth it!
 This is also the site for the final scene of the movie Thelma and Louise.

 La Sal Mountains Camping